AJRepo/PHPlot/phplot/README.txt

-If you think you found a problem with PHPlot, or want to ask questions or provide feedback, please use the Help and Discussion forum at
+If you think you found a problem with PHPlot, or want to ask questions or provide feedback, please use the Issues tab at
      https://github.com/AJRepo/PHPlot/
-If you are sure you have found a bug, you can report it on the Bug tracker at the same web site.
-There is also a Features Request tracker.

 TESTING: